-- 1. Colleges will submit their annual Perkins budget to ACCS, not later than June 30th of each year. - 2.
-ACCS will conduct a review of Perkins budgets for compliance with these guidelines. - 3.
-Following the ACCS review, ACCS will obtain the necessary signatures and forward the budget proposals to SDE for final approval. - 4.
+- Colleges will submit their annual Perkins budget to ACCS, not later than August 31st. - 2.
+ACCS will conduct a review of Perkins budgets for compliance with guidelines. - 3.
+Following the ACCS review, ACCS will obtain the necessary signatures and forward the budget proposals to the ALSDE for final approval. - 4.
 Colleges will receive the approved budgets from SDE, and may begin making purchases.
 Typically, this notification is forwarded to the college on or about October 1st, of each year. - 5.
 SDE will provide ACCS a copy of all approved budgets and notification letters.